jzp113/Monitoring/ico/readme.md

 **TODO**

-* unique:dups per team, get rid of almost all bots right here.
+* unique:dups per team, get rid of almost all bots right there.
 * make list of unique ids before scan to not be hitting the same ones over and over.

 **Reporting/Workflow**